mikeqfu/pyhelpers/docs/source/installation.rst

     - For *Windows* users, The ``pip`` method might fail to install some dependencies, such as `GDAL`_, `Shapely`_ and `python-Levenshtein`_.
 If errors occur when ``pip`` installing any of those dependencies, try instead to ``pip install`` their respective *.whl* files, which can be downloaded from the `Unofficial Windows Binaries for Python Extension Packages`_.
 After they are installed successfully, try to install pyhelpers again.

     - It is possible to get a ``ModuleNotFoundError`` when using some functions, as not all dependencies are required (so as to minimise the requirements) for the installation of the package.
-In that case, just simply install the 'missing' module(s).
-See, for example, the use of the module :ref:`pyhelpers.sql<sql-examples>`.
+In that case, just install the 'missing' module(s).
+See, for example, the use of the functions :ref:`pyhelpers.ops.download_file_from_url()<ops-examples>` and :ref:`pyhelpers.text.find_similar_str<text-examples>`.

     - For more general instructions, check the "`Installing Packages <https://packaging.python.org/tutorials/installing-packages>`_".